 How to Construct an Investment Portfolio

-Last week, we touched on the importance of portfolio diversification.
-This week, we will take our portfolio discussion a step further and review some pointers that will assist in proper portfolio construction.
-This is important because most everyone has at least one investment portfolio (most commonly in the form of a work retirement plan), but too few know the basics of putting together a balanced portfolio.
+We touched on the importance of portfolio diversification in the last post.
+In this post, we will take our portfolio discussion a step further and review some pointers that will assist in proper portfolio construction.
+This is important because most everyone has at least one investment account (most commonly in the form of a work retirement plan), but too few know the basics of putting together a balanced portfolio.
 I've witnessed firsthand how much excess risk (or even lack of risk) many investors are unknowingly taking in their accounts, so it's time we get a little more educated.
-In an effort to do just that, let's review 4 fundamental concepts that will help lay the groundwork towards construction of a solid investment portfolio.

 1. Review Your Time Horizon